 The Benefits of Stem Cells

 Analogous stem cells are cells that have been derived from a patient’s own body.
 For this reason, there is a low risk of an adverse immune reaction.
-While there are various types of analogous stem cells that can be harvested from patients, adipose (fat) derived stem cells have proved beneficial for numerous disorders.
+While there are various types of autologous stem cells that can be harvested from patients, adipose (fat) derived stem cells have proved beneficial for numerous disorders.

 Adipose derived stem cells are harvested from a patient’s own fat tissue, which has been shown to yield more stem cells than when they are harvested from blood or bone marrow.
 For many diseases, the number of stem cells used for therapy is important for success, which makes adipose derived stem cells particularly useful.
 For instance, for every 100 milliliters of adipose tissue obtained during liposuction, millions of stem cells can be harvested versus thousands from bone marrow.